 In the 2018-2019 school year, we tested the program at Randolph Elementary with overwhelming success.
 According to the principal at Randolph Elementary, the school saw increased academic performance, increased engagement, increased attendance, and the elimination of the stigma attached to food assistance.
 Kids were excited to receive the bags each week and no student was left out.

-Due to the success of the program, this school year, Project Topeka is proud to bring Fun Food Fridays to Randolph Elementary and Lowman Hill Elementary!
+Due to the success of the program, this school year, Project Topeka is proud to bring Fun Food Fridays to Randolph Elementary, Lowman Hill Elementary, and Stout Elementary!

 Each Friday during the school year, every student at each school will receive a Fun Food Fridays bag to take home to help them get through the weekend.